Merkel on tightrope over disputed migrant policy - Journal du Cameroun

 Seehofer, the former premier of conservative Bavaria state, has long been one of the fiercest critics of Merkel’s decision to open Germany’s borders at the height of Europe’s migration crisis in 2015.

-Voters handed Merkel her worst-ever score in September’s elections as well as giving the far-right AfD seats for the first time in the Bundestag.

-With a crucial state election in Bavaria coming up in October, Seehofer and his Christian Social Union (CSU) party are anxious to stop the haemorrhage of support to the anti-migrant and Islamophobic AfD.

-Standing has said he believes that all points of his plan are “necessary” to restore “order in Germany” and that he would not “publish a half-baked plan with lazy compromises”.
+He has said he believes that his proposed measures are “necessary” to restore “order in Germany” and that he would not “publish a half-baked plan with lazy compromises”.

+The arrival of more than a million asylum seekers since 2015, many fleeing war-torn Syria and Iraq, has deeply divided Germany and fuelled the rise of the far-right AfD in last year’s general election at the expense of mainstream parties.

 The CSU’s secretary general Markus Blume said Germans wanted to see the government get immigration under control.